jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 ```xml
 <NoWarn>$(NoWarn);CS1591</NoWarn> <!--missing doc lenience-->
 ```

+These tags also belong in a inside a `<PropertyGroup>` so be sure to put them there.

 #### Naming Rules

 You may get some warnings you might need to deal with.
 The system might start bickering about things, like naming rule violations: